simon-ritchie/apysc/docstring_markdowns/apysc/_html/html_util.md

 **[Returns]**

 - `str_val`: str or String
-  - The string that removed first selector symbol character.
+  - The string removed a first selector symbol character.

 <hr>

 **[Raises]**

-- TypeError: If other than str or String type value is passed.
+- TypeError: If a specified value is other than str or String type value.

 ## `wrap_expression_by_script_tag` function docstring